-|Nutritional Guidelines (per serving)|
+|Nutrition Facts (per serving)|

 The Madras is a refreshing, fruity highball drink that should be included on everyone's list of drinks to know.
-It is one of those easy vodka cocktails that concentrates on fruit juice and is a perfect option for mixing up at a moment's notice for any reason or occasion.
+It is one of those easy vodka cocktails that concentrates on fruit juice and is a great option for mixing up at a moment's notice for any reason or occasion.

 Gather the ingredients.

-Pour the ingredients into a highball glass.
+Pour the ingredients into a highball glass filled with ice.

 Garnish with a lime wedge.
+Serve and enjoy.

-Serve it as a punch.
-The Madras is a drink that is perfect for mixing up ahead of time to be served as a party punch.
+- Serve it as a punch: The Madras is a drink that is perfect for mixing up ahead of time to be served as a party punch.
 Simply increase the ingredients and stir them in a pitcher and chill until it is time to serve.
-Add a few slices of orange and you have a super easy punch that your guests will love.
+Add a few slices of orange, and you have a super easy punch that your guests will love.

-How Strong is the Madras?
+How Strong Is the Madras?

 In reality, you can make mixed drinks like the Madras as strong or as light as you like.
 It is just a matter of adding more or pouring less juice.
 However, the average Madras is a pretty light drink.